 Special Offer!
 Sign up with misterb&b and you will receive a free $10 credit to use on your first booking!Sightseeing & Activities

-Central-Mid-Levels Escalators – the longest outdoor escalators in the world.
-It’s a random thing to do in a city, but a great way to get a look at the scene of shops, restaurants, and bars that line the escalators.
+Central-Mid-Levels Escalators – The longest outdoor escalators in the world is the experience you never knew you needed.
+It's a novel way to get a look at the scene of shops, restaurants, and bars that line the escalators.
 The best part is that you can cover a lot of ground while barely lifting a foot.

 Junk Boat Ride in Victoria Harbour – Board an authentic Chinese boat, or junk, and sail the scenic harbor to see incredible views of the city’s skyline.
 These vessels, originally used for trade, used to crisscross the Hong Kong waterways and sail long distances.
+Yes, they're those cool looking ones with the red sails from the movies.
 Book tour →

 Restaurants and Cafes

-Fukuro – a late-night izakayas in SoHo with great sake and delightful food.
+Fukuro – A late-night izakaya in SoHo with great sake and delightful food.
 Try one of their signature dishes like seasonal sashimi, grilled octopus on potato confit with ginger soy, or the delicious yaki udon with snow crab and crab miso butter.

-Little Bao – “Bao Burgers” are legendary throughout Hong Kong if not the whole world.
-They range from the Belly Pork Bao through to ice cream burgers – which shouldn't work but somehow do.
-As well as being totally delicious they are the brainchild of the best female chef in all of Asia, May Chow.
-She's also openly LGBTQ+.
-Little Bao is found in Causeway Bay and an essential place to visit on any trip to Hong Kong.
+Little Bao – “Bao Burgers” are legendary throughout Hong Kong, if not the whole world.
+They range from the Belly Pork Bao to ice cream burgers, which shouldn’t work but somehow do.
+These delicious creations are the brainchild of Asia’s best female chef, May Chow, who is openly LGBTQ+.
+Little Bao is located in Causeway Bay and is an essential stop on any trip to Hong Kong.

-Tsim Chai Kee Noodle Shop – this Michellin starred restaurant is where you can find the best noodles in Hong Kong.
-Located on Wellington Street around the Central-Mid level escalators, there's always a queue outside as a testament to just how delicious the food is.
-Like a lot of central Hong Kong, it has a very fast-paced “eat then go” vibe to it, but the great Michelin level food makes it well worth the speedy eating – try the huge fish balls too.
+Tsim Chai Kee Noodle Shop – This Michelin-starred restaurant is where you’ll find the best noodles in Hong Kong.
+Located on Wellington Street near the Central-Mid-Level Escalators, there’s always a queue outside—a testament to how delicious the food is.
+Like much of central Hong Kong, it has a fast-paced “eat then go” vibe, but the Michelin-quality food, including their huge fish balls, makes it worth the rush.

 Hong Kong Gay Bars and Clubs

-FLM – head to this bar on Jervois Street for a good time on the dance floor Monday to Saturday.
-Go early for their happy hour from 7 to 9pm serving 2-for-1 drinks every night.
-Stay late for the boys and the DJs.
+FLM – Some of the gay bars in Hong Kong are very much for locals into other locals, not the case in FLM.
+Head to this bar on Jervois Street for a good time on the dance floor for all, Monday to Saturday.
+Go early for happy hour from 7 to 9 p.m., offering 2-for-1 drinks every night.
+Stay late for the boys and DJs.

-Wink – here you’ll find guys in their 20s and 30s as well as some girls.
-Enjoy a variety of exclusive cocktails in a sleek setting.
-It can get quite crowded on weekends.
-Open until 2am.
+Wink – A sleek bar attracting guys in their 20s and 30s, along with some girls.
+Enjoy exclusive cocktails in a chic setting.
+It gets quite crowded on weekends and is open until 2 a.m.

-Linq – a gay-friendly, bohemian bar in Lan Kwai Fong that’s popular with the party crowd.
-Here you can meet cute guys, locals, expats and international travelers.
-Enjoy the DJ’s music inside or the terrace outside.
+Linq – A gay-friendly, bohemian bar in Lan Kwai Fong popular with the party crowd.
+Meet locals, expats, and international travelers.
+Enjoy the DJ’s music inside or relax on the outdoor terrace.

-Boo Bar – bears and their friends go to this popular gay karaoke bar in Kowloon.
-Check out their talented customers and their daily happy hour.
-There’s a dance party night with a DJ on the last Saturday of every month.
+Boo Bar – A favorite spot for bears and their friends, this popular gay karaoke bar in Kowloon offers a lively atmosphere.
+Don’t miss their talented customers and daily happy hour.
+They also host a DJ dance party on the last Saturday of every month.

 Gay Saunas & Cruising Bars in Hong Kong

-Soda -a sauna that has “the biggest dark room in Hong Kong”.
-And it's certainly a popular one.
-It also has a steam room, sauna, fetish area and cabins.
-Located in the Overseas building of Causeway Bay.
+Soda -A sauna boasting “the biggest dark room in Hong Kong.”
+It’s a popular spot and also features a steam room, sauna, fetish area, and cabins.
+Located in the Overseas Building in Causeway Bay.

-Hu Tong – another popular sauna in Hong Kong draws in a young crowd.
-There’s a sauna, steam room, Jacuzzi, dark room and cabins.
-But what really sets it apart are the color coded keyrings system to show your sexual preferences – handy!
+Hu Tong – Another popular sauna in Hong Kong that attracts a young crowd.
+It includes a sauna, steam room, Jacuzzi, dark room, and cabins.
+A standout feature is the color-coded keyring system to indicate sexual preferences—a handy touch!

 Gay Beaches in Hong Kong

-Middle Bay Beach – While it's not officially a gay beach as Hong Kong doesn't have one, this is the most popular beach for gay sunbathers.
-The small bay brings in locals and visitors wanting to relax.
-To get there, you’ll have to take a taxi or walk from Repulse Bay.
+Middle Bay Beach – While not officially a gay beach, this is the most popular spot for gay sunbathers – the northern side especially.
+Technically nude sunbathing isn't allowed, but that doesn't stop some people.
+To get there, take a taxi or walk from Repulse Bay.

-South Bay Beach – another small beach area, but less crowded than Middle Bay.
-Find the gay section on the left side of the beach.
+South Bay Beach – A smaller, seclude and less crowded beach than Middle Bay.
+The gay-friendly section is on the left side of the beach.
+There's a café nearby for a snack…or liquid snack.

-Cheung Sha Beach – a longer and more beautiful beach on the south side of Lantau Island.
-The gay beachgoers congregate near the rocky terrain that divides the beach into two areas.
+Cheung Sha Beach – A longer and more scenic beach on the south side of Lantau Island.
+Gay beachgoers tend to gather near the rocky terrain that divides the beach into two areas.

 Gay Events in Hong Kong

-Hong Kong Carnival – The area of Lan Kwai Fong is already known for having a great bar and restaurant scene and the Carnival event allows you to get a preview of many of the establishments which create special menus for the occasion to serve their food and drinks in a street-vendor style.
-Add extensive decorations, Brazilian dancers, performers, games, and a parade and you’ve got a “can’t-miss” event in November.
+Hong Kong Carnival – The Lan Kwai Fong area is already known for its vibrant bar and restaurant scene, and the Carnival event allows you to experience many of its establishments with special street-vendor-style menus.
+Add colorful decorations, Brazilian dancers, performers, games, and a parade, and you’ve got a can’t-miss event every November.

-Hong Kong Pride – The Hong Kong Pride Parade has been occurring annually since October 2004.
-Now held in November, the parade route goes from Victoria Park to Edinburgh Place where there are live performances, booths and entertainment.
-It has an annual theme with a dress code, the most recent being “Pride Rainbow.”
+Hong Kong Pride – The Hong Kong Pride Parade has taken place annually since October 2004.
+Now held in November, the parade route runs from Victoria Park to Edinburgh Place, where attendees enjoy live performances, booths, and entertainment.
+Each year has a theme with a dress code, the most recent being “Pride Rainbow.”

-Pink Dot Hong Kong – this annual event began in 2009 in Singapore to support the lesbian, gay, bisexual, transgender, and queer community.
-In Hong Kong, the attendees gather in West Kowloon Art Park wearing pink to form a “pink dot” in a show of support for inclusiveness and diversity.
-The event also features a series of performances.
+Pink Dot Hong Kong – This annual event began in 2009 in Singapore to support the lesbian, gay, bisexual, transgender, and queer community.
+In Hong Kong, attendees gather at West Kowloon Art Park wearing pink to form a “pink dot,” symbolizing support for inclusiveness and diversity.
+The event also features a variety of performances.

 Day Trips from Hong Kong

-Macau – a former Portuguese territory known for its casinos.
-Apart from gambling, visit the Ruins of St. Paul’s Church, A-Ma Temple, Guia Hill, Taipa Food Street, and the village of Coloane on the southern tip of the peninsula.
-Or simply enjoy the unique cuisine like Macau’s Portuguese egg tarts.
+Macau – A former Portuguese territory known for its casinos.
+Beyond gambling, visit the Ruins of St. Paul’s Church, A-Ma Temple, Guia Hill, Taipa Food Street, and Coloane village at the southern tip of the peninsula.
+Don’t miss the unique cuisine, such as Macau’s famous Portuguese egg tarts.
 Book tour →

-Cheung Chau – a vehicle-free island 40 minutes away by ferry from Central.
-Enjoy open-air seafood restaurants and visit Taoist temples, the Mini Great Wall, and Cheung Po Tsai Cave.
+Cheung Chau – A vehicle-free island just 40 minutes away by ferry from Central.
+Enjoy open-air seafood restaurants, visit Taoist temples, walk along the Mini Great Wall, or explore Cheung Po Tsai Cave.
 Book tour →

-Sai Kung – a town known for hiking, fishermen’s villages, seafood, gorgeous beaches, and a floating seafood market.
-To get there, take a 30 to 45-minute minibus ride from Hang Hau or Choi Hung station or a one-hour minibus ride from Mong Kok.
+Sai Kung – A town famous for hiking, fishermen’s villages, fresh seafood, stunning beaches, and a floating seafood market.
+It’s a 30- to 45-minute minibus ride from Hang Hau or Choi Hung Station, or a one-hour minibus ride from Mong Kok.
 Book tour →

-Shenzhen – go to this city to shop for knock-offs or relax at an affordable day spa.
-Check out Shenzhen Museum of History and Folk Center and shop at Dongmen Pedestrian Street.
+Shenzhen – Visit this city to shop for knock-offs or unwind at an affordable day spa.
+Explore the Shenzhen Museum of History and Folk Center or shop at Dongmen Pedestrian Street.
 Book tour →

-Tai O – Many locations around the world have been dubbed “The Venice of…” and this fishing village is just that, the “Venice of Hong Kong”.
-It’s on the northern tip of Lantau Island and known for its seafood in addition to its picturesque beauty.
-Take a motorboat to see the famous stilt houses.
+Tai O – Many locations around the world have been dubbed “The Venice of…” and this fishing village is no exception—it’s the “Venice of Hong Kong.”
+Located on the northern tip of Lantau Island, it is known for its seafood and picturesque beauty.
+Take a motorboat ride to see the famous stilt houses.
 Book tour →

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You’re not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!